Cosmetology Exam Florida – Department of Business and Professional Services: Free Practice Test, and Everything You Need to Know

-Have you just graduated from cosmetology school?
+Are you a fresh graduate from cosmetology school?
+Planning to appear in the cosmetology exam in Florida?
 That’s great!
 You’re nearly ready to receive your cosmetology license.

-But first, you’ll need to pass your licensing exams.
-And in Florida, these exams are set by the Department of Business and Professional Services (DBPS).
+But first, you’ll need to pass your Cosmetology Exams in Florida?
+And here, these exams are set by the Department of Business and Professional Services (DBPS).

 Table of Contents: